SamuelNing0/GitHub.io/README.md

 7. Click the "Save" button. ![page](assets/page.gif)
 8. Naviage to "Action" tab where you can see your static website is being deployed.![action](assets/action.gif)
 9. Click "pages build and deployment" and you can see your static website link once it is ready.![deploy](assets/deploy.gif)

+___
+# FAQs
+### Why is my resume not showing up?
+* You need to ensure your resume file is named as "index.md" for GitHub to use it as the homepage.

+### Why is Markdown better than a word processor?
+* Markdown is better than a word processor because Markdown is more widely supported across platforms, it is portable and easy to learn.
+Moreover, Markdown is compatible with version control systems like Git, allowing  tracking changes.

 ---
 ## More Resources{#resources}